 There is nothing in the legislation that prevents one person from having more than one legal partner.
 In Alberta, un-married partners receive the title of adult interdependent partner (after the legislated requirements are all met, of course).
 What this means is that you can have a spouse to whom you are married and also have an adult interdependent partner to whom you are not married (without limitation on the number).

-This can create an unusual and difficult situation, which will become even more complicated when family property law applied to adult interdependent partners.
-The new Family Property Act, for example, stipulates a presumption of equal division of property between separating spouses/adult interdependent partners.
+This can create an unusual and difficult situation.
+The Family Property Act, for example, stipulates a presumption of equal division of property between separating spouses/adult interdependent partners.
 But if you have more than one spouse/adult interdependent partner, what does “equal” look like?
 Are your two (or more) partners also partners of each other?
 Should your property be at risk because your partner separates from one of their other partners who is not your partner?
 There is a lot of uncertainty, particularly if your lawyer does not understand or recognize the uniqueness of polyamorous (“poly”) families in Canadian law and how the courts across the country are resolving these issues.